Eley Limited: History

-In 1828 Charles and William Eley established a factory in Charlotte Street (London), later moving to Bond Street (London).
+In 1828, Charles and William Eley established a factory in Charlotte Street (London), later moving to Bond Street (London).
 Initially, Charles Eley had been the primary owner of the concern and the original wire cartridges had only the name of Charles Eley on them.
 The initial attempts to sell the Eley Wire Cartridge went poorly and Charles Eley withdrew from the business.
-During the mid-1830s, William Eley reinvigorated the company and began sell the "Improved Patent Wire Cartridges".
+During the mid-1830s, William Eley reinvigorated the company and began selling the "Improved Patent Wire Cartridges".

-In 1837 the company added percussion caps to their range and though William was killed in an explosion in 1841, his three sons helped carry on the business.
+In 1837, the company added percussion caps to their range and though William was killed in an explosion in 1841, his three sons helped carry on the business.
 His eldest son William Thomas forged an alliance with Samuel Colt, the two patenting a skin cartridge for use in the latter's revolvers.

-By 1860 they were making pinfire shotshells and first listed them for sale in The Ironmonger & Metal Trades Advertiser.
+By 1860, they were making pinfire shotshells and first listed them for sale in The Ironmonger & Metal Trades Advertiser.
 On 13 April 1861 William Thomas Eley took out a patent for an improvement to the pinfire shotshell.
 The key aspect to this patent was to better fix the cap into the case and prevent the pin from flying out of the case on detonation.The growth of business accompanied by moves to the Grays Inn Road in 1864, and by the development of the Boxer cartridge designed by Colonel Boxer - Chief Superintendent of the Royal Arsenal, Woolwich - and adopted by the government in 1866.

-In 1874 they went public to fuel expansion, but lost momentum after 1881 when William Thomas died.
+In 1874, they went public to fuel expansion, but lost momentum after 1881 when William Thomas died.
 His brothers remained in control until 1901 but shareholders accused them of running it as a private company.
 Nevertheless, innovations included smokeless powder, and in the 1890s, 400 types of cartridges were produced.
 They had established a factory at Tile Kiln Lane, Edmonton, London by 1865.